 PSY 339 Research Methods in Applied Behavior Analysis 4 Credits

-This upper-level laboratory course will provide students with in-depth study of the principles and applications of Applied Behavior Analysis.
-Students will examine behavioral principles, ethical considerations and real-life applications of ABA.
-Each student will design and implement a self-management plan to alter a behavior of their choosing.
-Prerequisite(s): PSY 105 and PSY 201, PSY 212.
+This upper-level laboratory course will provide students with an in-depth study of the principles and applications of Applied Behavior Analysis.
+Students will examine behavioral principles, ethical considerations, and real-life applications of ABA.
+Each student will design and implement a self-management plan to alter the behavior of their choosing.
+Prerequisite(s): (PSY 100 or PSY 102 or PSY 110 or PSY 131) and 30 credits and PSY 212 and a minimum grade of "C" in PSY 201 .

 Corequisite(s): PSY 339L.